Covid-19 update (12 April 2021)

-The new national restrictions mean that although we will continue to provide an effective planning service, officers will be unable to meet directly to offer advice, although site visits for applications and enforcement purposes will still be undertaken, with safeguards in place.
+Although national restrictions are easing, the government is still advising that working from home, if possible, should continue.
+We will continue to provide an effective planning service, but in the short term at least, officers will still be unable to meet directly to offer advice, although site visits for applications and enforcement purposes will still be undertaken, with safeguards in place.
 Further details of the service are available in the Planning service coronavirus webpage.

-During this period, which is to be reviewed on 15 February, public meetings will still be held remotely using video or telephone conferencing technology.
+During this period, which will be subject to future review, public meetings will still be held remotely using video or telephone conferencing technology.
 Our Planning Committees will continue to being held virtually where planning applications requiring Member determination are decided.

 National Park facilities

-All of our car parks and toilets are open for local use.
+All of our car parks and toilets are open.
 Please check the latest information on our car parks and toilets page.